CallumWalterWhite/cjwdev-blog/content/posts/load-balancer.md

 Load balancing is a crucial technique that ensures the efficient distribution of computational workloads and network traffic, leading to better performance and reduced latency in Internet applications.
 By exploring and creating our own round-robin load balancer using Java, we can gain valuable insights into the intricacies of load balancing.

 I hope you find this blog post and the load balancer simulator helpful in your journey to learn more about load balancing.
 Happy coding!

-If you have any questions or feedback, feel free to leave a comment below or raise an issue on the GitHub repository.
-Your contributions are always welcome.

-Keep exploring, keep learning, and until next time, happy coding!